 Utah Needs Whistleblowers …

 Introduction: We encourage local and state employees to report conduct you believe is unlawful or inappropriate in government operations.
-Utah needs you to bring such information to the attention of Utah’s District Attorneys and/or other proper authorities who can take appropriate action.
+Utah needs you to bring such information to the attention of Utah’s District Attorneys, the IRS and/or other proper authorities who can take appropriate action.
 Below are resources related to whistleblower (or Qui Tam) laws and practices, designed to provide education, increase your ability to protect yourself and remain anonymous, and possibly lead to financial remuneration.
 You, the whistleblower, not Justice4All, must determine whether any particular workplace activity is unlawful or inappropriate.
 Proper authorities must then decide what to do about it.

 5 Steps To Help You Succeed

 1. Know You are NOT Alone … You may feel isolated in your efforts, but thousands of other former government employees, like us, have “been there and done that” and effected change.
 Justice4All.blog trustees include former government whistleblowers, a former FBI agent, Veterans of military intelligence, counterintelligence, and special operations.
 We were entrusted to guard this nation’s most critical information, and remain dedicated to successfully expose government corruption.

 2. Make an Informed Plan to Cover Your Posterior … Protect yourself with expert advice from experienced whistleblowers and those who supported them.
 Here are resources to get you started: